lucabriguglia/OpenCQRS/README.md

 }
 ```

-And finally, send the command using the mediator:
+Send the command using the mediator:

 ```C#
 var command = new CreateProduct